-AP 3540 Sexual Assaults on Campus - Administrative Procedures, Chapter 3 General Institution
+AP 3540 Sexual Assaults on Campus (or Campus Events) - Administrative Procedures, Chapter 3 General Institution

 - References: Education Code Sections 67385, 67385.7 and 67386; 20 U.S. Code Section 1092(f); 34 Code of Federal Regulations Section 668.46(b)(11)

 Any sexual assault or physical abuse, including, but not limited to, rape, domestic violence, dating violence, sexual assault, or stalking, as defined by California law, whether committed by an employee, student, or member of the public, occurring on District property, in connection with all the academic, educational, extracurricular, athletic, and other programs of the District, whether those programs take place in the District’s facilities or at another location, or on an off-campus site or facility maintained by the District, or on grounds or facilities maintained by a student organization, is a violation of District policies and regulations, and is subject to all applicable punishment, including criminal procedures and employee or student discipline procedures.
 (See also AP 5500 titled Standards of Student Conduct.)

 “Sexual assault” includes but is not limited to, rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, or threat of sexual assault.